ivan-kralik/fwbc-downloader/README.md

 so don't worry about cron timing.

 By default, the program prints logs to stderr.
-If you want logging to file, use simple stderr redirect operator, e.g.
+If you want logging to file, simply use stderr redirect operator, e.g.

 `php download.php 2> logfile.log`